 你好!这是一个段落

-About|safeImportant notes on the filter
+about|safeImportant notes on the filter

-When usingremovetagsorstriptagsThe filter may notice that a sample code is often followed by|safeFilter.This is because AnQiCMS's template system defaults to escaping all output content to prevent XSS attacks.|safe, even if you remove some tags, the remaining HTML structure (such as<strong>) will also be escaped into<strong>Display on the page rather than being interpreted by the browser as bold text.
+While usingremovetagsorstriptagsWhen filtering, you may notice that a sample code often follows|safeFilter.
+This is because the AnQiCMS template system defaults to escaping all output content to prevent XSS attacks.This means, if there is not|safe, even if you remove some tags, the remaining HTML structure (such as<strong>) will be escaped into&lt;strong&gt;Display on the page, rather than being parsed by the browser as bold text.

 For example: